YusoXXX/battery-charging-analysis/README.md

 ---

+## Overview

+This project provides a structured analysis workflow for lithium-ion battery charging experiments.

+The repository focuses on analysing charging behaviour using the **Δt(Q)** method, which compares the time required to reach the same transferred charge under different charging conditions.

+The repository contains:

+- research-oriented analysis scripts
+- methodological documentation
+- a reproducible data analysis workflow

+The project is intended as a research prototype supporting experimental battery analysis.

+---

 ## Research Goal

 The goal of this project is to analyse lithium-ion battery charging behaviour using **state-equivalent criteria** rather than simple voltage-based comparisons.